numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 ``@`` examples, by contrast, are not only correct, they're obviously correct at a glance.

-For yet more sophisticated programmers writing code that will be reused, considerations of speed or numerical accuracy might lead us to prefer some particular order of operations.
-In the ``@`` examples we could be certain that if we see something like ``(H @ V) @ H.T`` then the parentheses must have been added intentionally to accomplish some meaningful purpose; in the ``dot`` examples, it's impossible to know which nesting decisions are important, and which are arbitrary.
+If we are even more sophisticated programmers, and writing code that we expect to be reused, then considerations of speed or numerical accuracy might lead us to prefer some particular order of evaluation.
+Because ``@`` makes it possible to omit irrelevant parentheses, we can be certain that if we *do* write something like ``(H @ V) @ H.T``, then our readers will know that the parentheses must have been added intentionally to accomplish some meaningful purpose.
+In the ``dot`` examples, it's impossible to know which nesting decisions are important, and which are arbitrary.

-``@`` dramatically improves matrix code usability on many axes.
+Infix ``@`` dramatically improves matrix code usability at all stages of programmer interaction.

 Transparent syntax is especially crucial for non-expert programmers